olnor18/SCCP-documentation/README.md

 ![Energinet logo](images/Energinet-logo.png)

 # Overview
-The Secure Compute and Communication Platform (SCCP) project is an attempt at creating a modern, fast, secure, robust, and uniform platform for running a variety of application suites for running and monitoring the Danish energy grid.
+The Secure Compute and Communication Platform (SCCP) project is an attempt at creating a modern, fast, secure, robust, and uniform platform for running a variety of application suites for running and monitoring infrastructure.
 The platform is made up of multiple components:

 ### Hardware